Network Requests

 // Cancel any ongoing queries so our cache changes aren't overridden

-const previousProject = queryClient.getQueryData<Project>(
+const previousProject = queryClient.getQueryData(projectQueryKey);

 // Update the cache with the new value

-(oldData) => {
+queryClient.setQueryData(projectQueryKey, (oldData) => {

-return oldData ? { ...oldData, name: variables.name } : oldData;
+? { ...oldData, json: { ...oldData.json, name: variables.name } }

 // Return previous data that can be used in the case of an error